 Variable Value forwarding Configures whether this entity is an IPv6 router with respect to the forwarding of datagrams received by, but not addressed to, this entity.
 Enable forwarding to act as a router.
 The default is disabled. hop-limit <0-255> Configures the hop limit.
 The default is 64. icmp error interval <0-2147483647> Configures the interval (in milliseconds) for sending ICMPv6 error messages.
 The default is 1000.
 An entry of 0 seconds results in no sent ICMPv6 error messages icmp error-quota <0-2000000> Configures the number of ICMP error messages that can be sent during the ICMP error interval.
 A value of zero instructs the system not to send an ICMP error messages.
 The default value is 50. icmp redirect-msg Enables ICMP redirect messages.
 The default is disabled. icmp unreach-msg Enables ICMP network unreachable messages.
-The default is disabled. neighbor WORD<0-128> port {slot/port} mac <0x00:0x00:0x00:0x00:0x00:0x00> [vlan <1-4084>] Creates a static IPv6 neighbor with the following variables: WORD<0-128> specifies the IPv6 addressof the neighbor in hexadecimal colon format. port {slot/port} specifies the brouter port to use for the neighbor. mac <0x00:0x00:0x00:0x00:0x00:0x00> specifies the MAC address of the neighbor. • vlan <1-4084> specifies the VLAN ID to use for the neighbor.
-Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+The default is disabled. neighbor WORD<0-128> port {slot/port[sub-port]} mac <0x00:0x00:0x00:0x00:0x00:0x00> [vlan <1-4084>] Creates a static IPv6 neighbor with the following variables: WORD<0-128> specifies the IPv6 addressof the neighbor in hexadecimal colon format. {slot/port} specifies the brouter port to use for the neighbor.
+Identifies a single slot and port. mac <0x00:0x00:0x00:0x00:0x00:0x00> specifies the MAC address of the neighbor. vlan <1-4084> specifies the VLAN ID to use for the neighbor.
+Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.
 Static IPv6 neighbors do not maintain any state machine and the system assumes that they are always reachable.